 Leafy Spurge is an invasive perennial plant that is considered a Noxious Weed with prohibited seed distribution.
 It has smooth stems that are 2 to 3-1/2 feet high, erect and branching near the top.

 Leaves are alternate on the stem, linear, with leaf margins parallel or almost parallel at midleaf.
 The tips are pointed to obtuse.
 On the upper stem below the inflorescence they become more lance-like (wider at the base) and there is usually a small whorl of bracts beneath the inflorescence accompanied by a pair of opposite leaves below the whorl.
 Within the inflorescence there are a few bracts that are more lanceolate in shape (widest at or just below the middle).
 The stems, flowers and leaves will emit a white milky toxic sap if broken.

 The inflorescence is a terminal umbel-like arrangement of cyathiums, up to 5 inches wide.
 Stemmed cyathiums also grow from the leaf axils below.
-The umbel contains 5 to 17 branches which all form at the same time.
+The terminal cluster contains 5 to 17 branches which all form at the same time.
 Each of these branches can be branched once or twice again.